start0318/Risk_Assessment/index.md

     identifiers are sex, age, etc...

    𝑓𝑘 (sample frequency of key 𝑘): the number of individuals in the sample with the same combination of quasi-identifiers.
    Therefore, Individuals with the same values of quasi-identifiers have the same sample frequency.

     A value of 2 for an observation means that in the sample, there is one more individual with exactly the same combination of values for the selected variables.

     It is important to note that missing values are treated as if they were any other value.
     If 𝑓𝑘=1, this individual has a unique combination of values of quasi-identifiers and is called “sample unique”.

     The fewer the individuals with whom an individual shares his or her combination of quasi-identifiers, the more likely the individual is to be correctly matched in another dataset that contains these quasi-identifiers.

     The individual risk is the same for all individuals sharing the same pattern of values of quasi-identifiers.
     This individual risk can also be interpreted as the probability of disclosure for the individuals.

     This risk is the worst-case scenario risk and does not imply that the person will be re-identified with certainty with this probability.
     For instance, if an individual included in the data is not included in the external data file, the probability for a correct match is zero.
-Enthought the risk measure computed based on the frequencies was positive.
+    Even thought the risk measure computed based on the frequencies was positive.

 ### 4.10 Global risk: